websemantics/builder-extension/README.md

   ],
 ```

-Notice that we use the last part of the file name and have omitted the entity name so that this can be applied globally to all generated entities.
+Notice that we used the last part of the file name (omitted the entity name) so that this can be applied globally to all generated entities of the same type.

 #### Configuration

 The Entity Builder offers many configuration options to fine-tune and enhance your development experience which can be found at `blog-module/resources/config/builder.php`.

-1. Add a list of namespaces supported,
+* Add a list of namespaces supported,

 ```php
   'namespaces' => [